 Learn More...Psychoanalytic Theories comprise several schools of thought that are concerned with the study of the actions and beliefs that are not mediated (and often not moderated) by the conscious mind.
 Psychoanalytic Theories are most often focused on mental-health disorders.
 Many of these theories’ core constructs have come to be embedded in Western culture, and some are commonly assumed in prominent educational discourses.

-Learn More...Computational Cognition is an approach to research learning that focuses on the development of computational models fitted to empirical evidence and attentive to human experience.
-Critically, Computational Cognition does not assert or assume that the mind is an information-processing system; rather, the orienting premise is that technologies of computation afford useful means to study human cognition (including sub-phenomena, such as intention, motivation, emotion, and perception) by using complex, dynamic models.
+Learn More...Computational Cognition is an approach to researching learning that focuses on the development of computational models fitted to empirical evidence and attentive to human experience.
+Critically, Computational Cognition does not assert or assume that the mind is an information-processing system; rather, the orienting premise is that technologies of computation afford useful means to study human cognition by using complex, dynamic models.

 Learn More...Personality Psychology focuses on and seeks to understand differences among individuals – where “personality” is understood as a pattern of thoughts, emotions, behaviors, and motivations, as summoned by different conditions and situations.